Other popular sceneries subcollection

 The Egyptians are thought to have built the first sailing boat in the world using reed.
 This dates back to 4000 BC.
 They have continually improved upon this and later built wooden boats and the galley, a sailboat powered by man.
 The galley was used to both fight and trade.
 At around 1000 AD, Vikings began building longboats, a ship with sails, and over 60 men who row them.

 The use of wooden ships for trade, explorations, transportation of cargo, and battles began in 1450.
 Later in 1660, Charles II of England used a yacht to take him to the Netherlands from England for his restoration.
 Since then, yachts have become vessels known to transport significant people.
 This remains the same today.
 Yachts are often only owned by rich people.

-In the early 1800s, the maritime community took an even bigger turn, the first ships using steam power was built to transport passengers across the deep Atlantic Ocean.
+In the early 1800s, the maritime community took an even bigger turn; the first steam-powered ships were built to transport passengers across the deep Atlantic Ocean.
 These were later replaced with diesel-powered ships.
 The most famous ship is probably the Titanic, thanks to the movie.
 The boat sailed in 1912.
 But even though they thought it was unsinkable, it did sink when its stern area hit an iceberg off the Newfoundland coast.

 There are different types of boats and ships that people use now, like barges and shrimper boats.
 They are often diesel-powered, and marine engineers run the bigger cargo ships.

 Sailing on a lake, surrounded by forest and mountains